Yggdrasil (200::/7) is a friend-to-friend meshnet with end-to-end encryption that carries mostly IPv6 traffic.

 Yggdrasil have a simple built in firewall that inspects packets before the operating systems firewall does it.
 It can be configured to only allow packets that belong to sessions that only you have initiated, or to only allow directly peered nodes to initate communication with you.
 It is useful for setting up clients and server infrastructure, respectively.
 See "SessionFirewall" in the docs.
 (The IPsec-like features of Yggdrasil are perhaps useful by themselves, even if you do not want to participate in any global network.)

 Yggdrasil does not (yet?) provide hidden services, like Tor onions.
 You can however borrow this feature from Tor/I2P by routing over them - if you only peer via Tor/I2P (use the built-in SOCKS5 proxy client) then you are effectively anonymous (technically pseudonymous, since the node IPv6 address remains until you replace the nodes cipher keys).
 Routing over Tor/I2P is as slow as you would expect, and the tunnels eventually temporarily collapse.

 The network only have maybe 300 nodes attached to it now: It is what you bring with you = it is what you build out of it.
 The Yggdrasil community is perhaps mostly made up of misfit sysop hackers and twisted turbonerds.

 An entry-point is provided by cryptoanarchy.org: Peer details.

 If you want good anchors in Yggdrasil, you need to find more peers and build tunnels of your own.
 It is probably most healthy when its links are friend-to-friend.

 Other known entry-points: Git repo.

-This map of The Yggdrasil does not show the hidden pathways - it only shows the branches used for navigating the labyrinth in O(log(n))-time. (?)
+This map of The Yggdrasil (alternative link (inside)) does not show all the pathways - it only shows the branches used for navigating the net in O(log(n))-time. (?)